tekknolagi/tekknolagi.github.com/pl-resources.md

   * If the operands to `+` are always ints, it's possible to rewrite to a shorter code path, etc
 * Attaching intrinsic functions or assembly stubs to well-known functions
-* Heap and GC characteristics from the "Garbage collection in a large Lisp system" paper
+* Heap and GC characteristics from [Garbage collection in a large LISP system][large-lisp]
 * Fast paths for common cases ("do less")
 * JIT intermediate representations and how they help solve problems around megamorphic call sites, inlining, etc